 - With some alfredo’s, if you really prefer, you can get by with a red wine like Barabera; it has a high level of acidity and pairs well with rich parmesan flavours.

 On the most basic level, as we have already mentioned, spaghetti is fairly neutral.
 The level of acidity should complement the acidic levels (or lack thereof) in your sauce.
 A marinara or tomato-based sauce will have the highest level of acidity, while a cream-based sauce tends to have quite low levels of acidity.

 - For cream based spaghetti, go for wines with subtle levels of acidity like a smooth Viognier.
-Too high of acidity will overpower more mild flavors and cut through the rich and creamy experience.
+Too high of acidity will overpower more mild flavours and cut through the rich and creamy experience.

 - For tomato-based sauces, try wines with bright acidity.
 Wines should have medium-high to high levels of acidity and more or less be able to match the acidity in the sauce itself.
-Lackluster acidity means the wine will do little to enhance the flavor of the dish.
+Lackluster acidity means the wine will do little to enhance the flavour of the dish.